 Typically Phase I treatment will consist of these methods of treatment:

-Phase I may occur as a single method of treatment, or it may continue into Phase II / Comprehensive Treatment, where Full braces are placed.
+Phase I may occur as a single method of treatment, or it may continue into Phase II treatment, where Full braces are placed.
 This will depend on the dental age of your child and the goals we set out to achieve.
 Overall, we strive to complete a Phase I treatment in about a year.

 Once Phase I is completed, we will provide a retainer to maintain the Phase I correction.
 This retainer is adjusted during the transition to adult teeth.
-An ideal Phase I correction that is maintained may eliminate the need for full braces.
+Once all there permanent teeth are erupted, we then evaluate for Phase II needs.